Geophysicists are concerned with the physical processes of the earth and are often employed by oil and gas companies and environmental agencies

 The ease of movement between roles depends on the company structure.

 Study at Masters or PhD level in a subject related to geophysics or geosciences may help with your career development and progression.

 The employment market within the oil and gas industry is very dependent on price and this may affect your opportunities for career progression.

 The amount of jobs available may change as a consequence of mergers between large petrochemical and exploration companies.
 However, not all jobs are dependent on the oil and gas industries.

-Freelance consultancy offers a good route for career development as well as the possibility of specialising in a specific area of geophysics.
+For experienced geophysicists, freelance consultancy offers a good route for career development.
+You can also specialise in a specific area of geophysics.

-As a geophysicist, you are likely to have several jobs throughout your working life.
+As a geophysicist, you're likely to have several jobs throughout your working life.
 Global mobility is crucial for dealing with peaks and troughs in different countries at different times.
-For example, if there is very little work in the UK in mining, you may choose to move to South Africa - where there's likely to be many more mining opportunities.
+For example, if there is very little work in the UK in mining, you may choose to move to South Africa - where there are likely to be many more mining opportunities.